StreamrCVAT/streamrcvat/README.md

 3) A vital requirement for computer vision-based machine learning solutions is to have high-quality data.
 In the annotation task, there are possibilities for errors due to human bias.
 For example

->> a)The boundary of the image is not properly marked
+- The boundary of the image is not properly marked

->> b)Some objects are missed during the annotation process
+- Some objects are missed during the annotation process

->> c)Typically in medical images, the region has to be properly and accurately annotated
+- Typically in medical images, the region has to be properly and accurately annotated

->> d)In some scenarios, domain expertise is also required as discussed for the medical image annotation task
+- In some scenarios, domain expertise is also required as discussed for the medical image annotation task

 4) If annotation to be a manual process, then a lot of human power has to be deployed that requires a huge amount of money to be paid to the workers.